imjoseangel/terraform-aws-localstack/README.md

 Check how the passwords are used under [GitHub Actions](.github/workflows/terraform.yml) for pipeline testing or production deployment reference.

-If something goes wrong, [GitGuardian](https://github.com/GitGuardian) is enabled in the repository to avoid passwords leaking.
+[GitGuardian](https://github.com/GitGuardian) is enabled in the repository to avoid password leaks.

 ### Pre-commit and editor config